-Both weed and hashish can be combined with a rolling tobacco for a soft and sticky preparation meant for hand rolling.
+Both weed and hashish can be combined with rolling tobacco for a soft and sticky preparation meant for hand rolling.

 The Species of Marijuana

 For one, Indica species grow stockier and shorter with purplish buds, while their sativa counterparts are thinner and taller.
-In addition, sativa strains can also grow up to 20 feet high and have loose branches.
-But now, you will also hear and read about hybrid marijuana strains, which are a cross germination of seeds coming from different locations.
+In addition, Sativa strains can also grow up to 20 feet high and have loose branches.
+But now, you will also hear and read about hybrid marijuana strains, which are cross germination of seeds coming from different locations.

 The indica strain produces a relaxing and calming effect.
 A few of its notable characteristics include its yield, flowering time, location where its seeds are from and its various flavors.

 Some names it is known for include haze, Northern Lights, granddaddy and purple haze.

 This strain, on the other hand, has energizing effects.
 Many users use it in the morning or afternoon, I personally prefer using it in the morning (especially combining it with yoga may sometimes be the best option for me).

 It is also preferred to fight exhaustion and depression.
 For its medical cannabis use, sativa strains are used in treating mood and ADHD disorders.
 If you’d use it, you can bring out your creative side and feel energized, like the same way I am doing when I am stuck in some freelancer projects, not sure if I will meet the deadlines and extremely missing some creativity.